RafaelKarcz/CovidSQL/README.rst

 Follow these steps to configure your system for local file imports and set up your database tables:

 1. **Enable Local File Import**: Configure your MySQL server to allow local file imports by setting `local_infile = 1` in both the server and client configuration files.
 2. **Create Tables**: Execute the provided SQL scripts to create the `CovidDeaths` and `CovidVaccinations` tables.
-The scripts are available in the `sql/` directory [here](link-to-directory).
+The scripts are available here: `setup_database.sql <https://github.com/RafaelKarcz/CovidSQL/blob/ae831705b4b0144036018c60c557f39c19bf4955/setup_database.sql>`_
-3. **Import Data**: Use the `LOAD DATA LOCAL INFILE` command to populate the tables with data from the provided CSV files.
+3. **Import Data**: Use the `LOAD DATA LOCAL INFILE` command to populate the tables with data from the `provided CSV files <https://github.com/RafaelKarcz/CovidSQL/tree/ae831705b4b0144036018c60c557f39c19bf4955/CSV_files>`_.

 ALTERNATIVELY, navigate to the 'Tables' section under your schema in the MySQL workbench and use the 'Table Data Import Wizard' to create your tables directly with your .csv files.

 Detailed Script Explanations
 ----------------------------

-The SQL scripts included in this project demonstrate a variety of data manipulation and querying techniques:
+The `SQL scripts <https://github.com/RafaelKarcz/CovidSQL/blob/ae831705b4b0144036018c60c557f39c19bf4955/Covid19_data_exploration.sql>`_ included in this project demonstrate a variety of data manipulation and querying techniques:

 - **Basic Data Queries**: Retrieve data from the database to understand the basic structure and content.
 - **Analytical Views**: Create views to facilitate more complex analyses like mortality rate calculations, vaccination coverage, and high infection rates among populations.